mongodb/docs-sample-apps/mflix/server/java-spring/src/test/java/com/mongodb/samplemflix/integration/README.md

 If the tests fail with "Search index did not become ready within 120 seconds":

-1. Check that your cluster has Atlas Search enabled
+1. Check that your cluster has MongoDB Search enabled
 2. Verify you're using a MongoDB Atlas cluster (not local MongoDB)
 3. Check the Atlas UI to see if the index is being created
 4. Increase `MAX_INDEX_WAIT_SECONDS` if needed